kingsleytagbo/JavascriptUIDevKit/README.md

-# jQuery App
+# jQuery Quick Startup App
-> A jQuery project that helps you build the front-end features needed by your app or website like pages, forms, administrative & management user interfaces (UI) for manging your data, users and business processes.
+> A jQuery quich start project that helps you build the front-end features needed by your app or website like pages, forms, administrative & management user interfaces (UI) for manging your data, users and business processes.

 ## Framework
 jQuery App is currently built with JavaScript for basic front-end coding, jQuery (3.2.1) for HTML5 / front-end code manipulation, Bootstrap (4.0.0) for CSS3 / front-end presentation and [POPPER.JS](https://popper.js.org/) for tooltips, popovers and other positioning needs.